 encounters I lived through were

 pointless— one-night stands, flings,

-all half-felt or not felt at all.
+some felt, some not felt at all.

 When Trish reentered my life, she

 had a fire escape large enough on which

 to sit, and smoke.
 I was in the process